Joseph7e/Coronavirus-Bioinformatic-Exercises/README.md

 After you download the data you can follow the same bacterial assembly workflow as before.
 Just be sure to be mindful of potential options you may want to change in each program.
 For example, use 'Virus' as the kingdom for PROKKA.

-** if there is interest I can go through an download a bunch of datasets, create a sample sheet, and include them in a shared directory on RON **
+** If there is interest, I can go through an download a bunch of datasets, create a sample sheet, and include them in a shared directory on RON **

 ## Combine all the data into a single FASTA file.